 Tar & Chip Paving also known as Chip Coating is a close alternative to asphalt paving.
 Tar & Chip paving requires the same preparation as paving a road or drive with asphalt.
 Once the surface has been graded to the proper specifications a coat of asphalt cement (or tar) is applied to the road at the proper thickness.
 Distributed evenly at the right consistency and the correct temperature the roadway is coated and ready for gravel to be applied.
 The gravel is evenly applied to the roadway and then pressed into place with a large roller that compacts the gravel into the asphalt cement.
 This process is hundreds of years old and is still a great solution for roads and driveways in rule areas.

-Able paving company can handle all of your Chip coating needs.
+Able Paving Company can handle all of your Chip coating needs.
 No job is too big or too small for us.
 We offer free estimates on the best service that you can find in the paving industry.
 We have been offering Tar & Chip paving since 1965.
-This is still very popular solution for country roads and drives.
-Alabama, South Carolina, South Georgia and West Florida are all very popular places for Tar & Chip Paving.
+This is still a very popular solution for country roads and drives.
+Alabama, South Carolina, South Georgia, and West Florida are all very popular places for Tar & Chip Paving.
 Contact us and find out how affordable your construction or renovation project can be.